Introduction

 Keeping Clients Informed

-All matters are entered into our computerised records system and we are able to provide reports showing the current status of those matters.
+All matters are entered into our records system and we are able to provide reports showing the current status of those matters.

 Instructing Other Professionals